Astral-Lab/D2SymbolTracker/README.md

  ### What's the coffee cup logo at the bottom of Symbol Tracker?
  > As you can imagine, developing this website took a great deal of time.

+ ### Any future updates planned for Symbol Tracker?
+ > Yes!
+Considering